Compression of descriptor models for mobile applications: Related Work

-Depthwise-separable layer was originally proposed in \cite{Sifre2014PhDClassification} and have since been used in the Inception models \cite{Szegedy2015GoogLeNet/InceptionConvolutions} and all the MobileNet variants \cite{HowardMobileNets:Applications} \cite{Fox2018MobileNetV2:Bottlenecks}.
-The original MobileNet \cite{HowardMobileNets:Applications} also proposed a width multiplier, which can uniformly thin or expand the channels from the depthwise convolution.
-These layers have been integrated into all the commonly used deep learning frameworks to promote its adoption.
-Although there will be some inherent accuracy drop by diminishing the dense feature connectivity across the spatial and channel dimensions, this is often not significant in most applications.
-Figure \ref{fig:dw_conv} graphically demonstrates the operation of the depthwise separable layer.

-\paragraph{Pruning.} Pruning is an active removal of individual weights, kernels, or even entire layers from a network based on a saliency measure or a regularization term.
-Optimal Brain Damage \cite{YannLecunOptimalDamage} originally proposed to evaluate the saliency of individual weight entries using an approximation of the Hessian.
-This idea was further developed in Optimal Brain Surgery \cite{HassibiSecondSurgeon} through iteratively computing the Hessian to obtain a more exact approximation. \cite{Wen2016LearningNetworks}\cite{Li2017PruningFF} considers the pruning of weights in a group-wise fashion, which can lead to practical performance improvement without the need for dedicated sparse matrix hardware/software libraries.
-Pruning based methods for compression are orthogonal to low-rank decomposition, which is explored throughout this paper.
-In fact, we expect very significant performance improvements can be achieved by further pruning and fine-tuning the models.
+\p{Pruning} is an active removal of individual weights, kernels, or even entire layers from a network based on a saliency measure or a regularization term.
+Optimal Brain Damage \cite{Lecun1990OptimalDamage} proposed to evaluate the saliency of individual weight entries using an approximation of the Hessian.
+This idea was further developed in Optimal Brain Surgery \cite{Hassibi1993SecondSurgeon} through iteratively computing the Hessian to obtain a more exact approximation. \cite{Wen2016LearningNetworks, Li2017PruningConvnets} consider the pruning of weights in a group-wise fashion, while NISP~\cite{Yu2018NISP:Propagation} prune kernels through a propagated importance score, and \cite{Zhao2019VariationalPruning} use Bayesian inference with sparsity-inducing priors.
+Pruning based methods for compression are orthogonal to low-rank decomposition, which is what we explore in our approach.